spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/styling/oryx-color-system.md

 ### Color mode

 Colors can be provided for both light and dark modes.
 The dark mode is another important feature for accessibility and is supported by all colors in the color palette.
-Oryx applications can automatically adapt to the device mode as well, but there's also the `ColorModeSelectorComponent` component that can be used to let the user manage the color mode manually.
+Oryx applications can automatically adapt to the device mode, but you can also use the `ColorModeSelectorComponent` component to let the user manage the color mode manually.

 ## Semantic color types